Statistics and Data Science (S&DS)

 TTh 1pm-2:15pm

-* S&DS 480a, Individual StudiesSekhar Tatikonda
+* S&DS 480a or b, Individual StudiesSekhar Tatikonda

 Directed individual study for qualified students who wish to investigate an area of statistics not covered in regular courses.
 A student must be sponsored by a faculty member who sets the requirements and meets regularly with the student.
 Enrollment requires a written plan of study approved by the faculty adviser and the director of undergraduate studies.